iweinbau/UnityGPUDynamicHashGrid/README.md

 }
 ```

-To efficiently iterate over the neigbour cells in your proccesing kernels
+To efficiently iterate over the neighbor cells in your processing kernels
 ```c
 int3 currentCellIndex = CellIndex(dataBuffer[index].position, cellSize);
 for (int i = -1; i <= 1; ++i)